robintsunny/StudyGuideNotes/web.md

 ### How would you ensure high availability of the timeline?
 when a user tweets, a table associated with each follower is updated to contain that tweet which can be accessed when the page is loaded

+### Discuss Searching, Indexing, and Push notifications in the context of Designing Twitter
+...